-Fig. 3.
-Performance and Scalability of macrobenchmarks on a random graph with 1000000 vertices and 1000000 edges with an increasing number of threads on a 40-core (2 hyperthreads per core) server
+Fig. 5.
+Macrobenchmarks on a random graph with 1000000 vertices and 1000000 edges with an increasing number of threads on a 40-core (2 hyperthreads per core) server

-The macrobenchmark results are presented in Figure 3.
+The macrobenchmark results are presented in Figure 5.
 Each run was repeated 10 times.
-We present the average number of operations per milliseconds of the 10 runs as our performance metric.
+We present the average number of operations per milliseconds of the 10 runs as our metric of performance.
 The Scal queues with RA-B, 2RA-B, H-RA-B, and H-2RA-B clearly outperform MS, RD, and SQ.
-The RR-B Scal queue provides a small performance improvement in the spanning tree case and no improvement in the transitive closure case.
-Both algorithms may produce high cache-miss rates since accessing the neighbors of a vertex may result in disjoint cache line accesses.
+The RR-B Scal queue provides a small performance improvement in the spanning tree case and no performance improvement in the transitive closure case.
+Both graph algorithms may produce high cache-miss rates since accessing the neighbors of a vertex may result in disjoint cache line accesses.
 A graph representation that takes hardware features into account may improve scalability further.